manheim/terraform-pipeline/docs/TerraformPlanResultsPR.md

 ```
 @Library(['terraform-pipeline', 'terraform-pipeline-cai-plugins']) _

 Jenkinsfile.init(this)

 AnsiColorPlugin.init()                                                               // REQUIRED: Decorate your TerraformEnvironmentStages with the AnsiColor plugin
-TerraformPlanResultsPR.withLandscape(true).init()           // Post the plan results in the comments of a PR (landscape_gem used = true)
+TerraformPlanResultsPR.withLandscape(true).withRepoSlug('reposlug').init()           // Post the plan results in the comments of a PR (landscape_gem used = true)
-// OR TerraformPlanResultsPR.withLandscape(false).init()    // Post the plan results in the comments of a PR (landscape_gem used = false)
+// OR TerraformPlanResultsPR.withLandscape(false).withRepoSlug('reposlug').init()    // Post the plan results in the comments of a PR (landscape_gem used = false)

 def validate = new TerraformValidateStage()
 def deployQa = new TerraformEnvironmentStage('qa')
 def deployUat = new TerraformEnvironmentStage('uat')